 Here we introduce the Exposure And Safety Estimation (EAS-E) Suite platform to bridge the gap between evolving scientific research and chemical assessment challenges and to aid the application and evaluation of data sources and tools for exposure, hazard and risk estimation for all stakeholders.
 An overview of part of the vision for EAS-E Suite is summarized below.

-Integrates curated databases, validated QSA(P)(U)Rs, and environmental fate and exposure models
+- Integrates curated databases, validated QSARs, environmental fate, physiologically based toxicokinetics (PBTK), and exposure models for humans and ecological receptors

-AUTOPARAMETERIZES: built-in fate, bioaccumulation and exposure models from SMILES notation (or CAS or name), while allowing options for user-preferred inputs of select parameters
+- The built-in databases and QSARs are used to auto-parameterize the models from a user-entered SMILES notation (or CAS or name), while allowing options for user-preferred inputs of select model input parameters

 Limitations of liability and disclaimer of warranty